Japan's whisky makers drum up global market for their drams

 The drop in demand during the 1990s meant Suntory and Nikka had to cut production, industry experts say, leaving distilleries with a shortage of stock for their youngest single malts when whisky made a comeback in 2008.

-Last year, Suntory stopped making its 10-year Yamazaki and Hakushu single malts and introduced “no age” versions instead.
+Last year, Suntory stopped making its 10-year Yamazaki and Hakushu single malts and introduced “no age” versions.
 Nikka is expected to phase out its 12-year Taketsuru single malt after releasing a “no age” variety this year.

 The slump had more a serious impact on minor distilleries such as Karuizawa, Mars and Hanyu.
 All three were mothballed by 2000 and their stock left dormant until a run of international awards for Japanese whisky brought buyers knocking.